 When the AQI reaches 101, the OSHA requirements take effect.
-Lewis & Clark will monitor the AQI via multiple platforms (PurpleAir, AirNow, DEQ) and has a reporting station on campus and portable monitors to measure indoor air quality.
+Lewis & Clark will monitor the AQI via multiple platforms (PurpleAir, AirNow, DEQ) and has two reporting stations on campus that measure outdoor air quality.
+Portable monitors may also be used to measure indoor air quality.